fumeapp/laranuxt/readme.md

 ### Local environment
 * run `yarn api` (alias for `./artisan serve`) in another terminal for our laravel API
 * run `yarn dev` in one terminal for our nuxt dev setup
-* I've also included a simple [byobu](http://byobu.co/) script that starts everything up, just change `PROJECT` to your project folder name

-### AWS configuration (WIP)
-This boilerplate also includes scripts to help you use it as an [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) with a [Launch Configuration](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchConfiguration.html)
-* You can find `cloudinit-ami.sh` in `config/` which when configured and used as user-data will fire up an instance w/ the latest and all its dependencies to make an AMI
-* You can find `cloudinit-delploy.sh` in `config/` which when configured can be used with a Launch Configuration to spin up more instances when needed
-* The following are stipulations for these scripts to work functionality
-  * You start with the Amazon Linux 2 AMI
-  * You have an s3 bucket holding your deploy keys and `.env` files, default to `${PROJECT}-vault`
-    * key would be in `s3://${project}-vault/keys/` as `id_rsa`
-    * envs would be in `s3://${project}-vault/envs/` as `env-${branch}` (env-staging, env-master, etc)
-* Using these configs nuxt.js will run on port `3000` and then Laravel will run on port `8000`, you can make a [Target Group](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) for each of these sending `80` and/or `443` to `3000`

-### CircleCI Testing and Deployment
-This boilerplate also includes a sample starter script to run tests and then deploy to your group of instances
-* This configuration works assuming your setup matches the above AWS config
-* Your EC2 group must have a tag key of `ssm` and value of your branch/environment, either `staging` or `master`
-* You can find, tweak, and use `config/circleci-config.yml` and move it to `.circleci/config.yml` when ready
-* Upon successful tests, this will use the [AWS SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) to run `yarn ${branch}` on each instance which will:
-  * Grab the latest code
-  * Re-download your `.env` from the s3 bucket
-  * Refresh the icons file
-  * Re-generate the nuxt.js static files
-  * Restart the pm2 server with the newer static files
-  * Via composer, run `artisn migrate`, `artisan config:clear`, `artisan cache:clear` and `composer install`